Harvest Punch (Korean Cold Remedy Drink)

 - Sweeten with honey when you serve as a tea.

-- To make punch, sweeten the juice with sugar or/and honey, chill in the fridge until cold.
+- If you wan to make this as a punch, sweeten the juice with sugar or/and honey, chill in the frefrigerato until cold, about 3 hours.
 Before you serve, pour ginger ale and mix.

 - Sprinkle pine nuts to garnish.